Paul-Hi/il_conv/README.md

 Be aware that nuitka builds depends on a bunch of addtional things to be installed in addtion (e.g. gcc compiler) on the build machine
 --> much easier is using the provided exe file from our release page

-## Know bugs:
-- none :-)
-  It's a pretty simple script, hack it yourself or create a nice feature / bug ticket for us and we might have a look :-d

 Paul & Peter